foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 * execute migrations => see bottom of page: **the command changed with this version!**
 * add a new cronjob to handle the new [queue](https://github.com/dereuromark/cakephp-queue): `*/5 * * * * /your-app/bin/cake queue runworker -q`
 * rename `app.customFrontendColorTheme` to `app.customThemeMainColor`
-* Minimal requirement for PHP is now 7.4, PHP 8.0 is supported and recommended.
+* Minimal requirement for PHP is now 7.4
 * After the update, please remove `app.adminEmail` and `app.adminPassword`.

 ### FCS v3.0.x to FCS 3.1.x